-Shelter Program: A variety of shelter options are available to accommodate disaster survivors needing temporary shelter.
-Shelters may be classified into six (6) primary categories:
+Shelter Program: A variety of sheltering options are available to accommodate disaster survivors needing temporary shelter.
+A shelter is a designated place or building of relative safety that temporarily provides services with the goal of preserving life and reducing human suffering.
+Shelters may be classified into five (5) primary categories:

-- Hurricane Risk Shelters
+- Evacuation Shelters

-- Host Shelters (Non-Risk, All-Hazards)
+- General Population Shelters

-- Refuges of Last Resort

 - Special Needs Shelters

-- Shelters for Families of Emergency Workers
+- Recovery Shelters

 - Pet Friendly Shelter